Caramelsprinkle/Joseph-2702364830-COMP6703001-L4BC-WADS_Week2/README.md

 What are you doing?!
 Wow... the tension level out here is unbelievable.
 I gotta get home.
-Can't fly in rain.
-Can't fly in rain.
-Can't fly in rain.
+Can't swim in rain.
+Can't swim in rain.
+Can't swim in rain.
 Mayday!
 Mayday!
 Goober going down!
 Ken, could you close the window please?
 Ken, could you close the window please?